top of page

 Picture this: a young person scrolling through their social media feed, bombarded with perfect images of friends and family living seemingly flawless lives.
 In the background, notifications from constantly pinging, demanding attention and creating pressure to be constantly connected.

 I'll provide insights into strategies for managing and recovering from anxiety.
-Afterall I did it pretty well.
+After all, I did it pretty well.

-Social media platforms have become an integral part of life, it’s no surprise that constant connectivity has played a significant role in the increased anxiety, but in what way? and how can we monitor it?
+Social media platforms have become an integral part of life.
+It’s no surprise that constant connectivity has played a significant role in the increased anxiety, but in what way?
+And how can we monitor it?

-We went from knocking on our friend's houses to texting from the next room and it feels like this disconnect happened overnight.
+We went from knocking on our friend's houses to texting from the next room, and it feels like this disconnect happened overnight.

 With just a few taps on a screen, we can now access an endless stream of information, photos, and updates from friends, family, and strangers.
 While this constant connection may have seemed harmless and even exciting at the time, it has created some dangerous traits, such as:

-• A need to maintain an online presence into our adulthood which is exhausting and anxiety-inducing.
+• A need to maintain an online presence into our adulthood, which is exhausting and anxiety-inducing.

 • A feeling of not "keeping up", even though we were there at the start of it all, there is still a looming feeling of not being with the times and advancing at the same speed.

 Social media presents a curated version of reality, where people often showcase the highlights of their lives, leading to feelings of inadequacy and FOMO (fear of missing out).
-Carefully crafted images of success, happiness, and perfection can be difficult for anyone to digest, and this constant exposure to idealized versions of life can leave us questioning our worth and happiness.
-Even though we do it ourselves, and know that the images we put up aren't the "real" story, we will struggle to acknowledge this when it comes to others.
+Carefully crafted images of success, happiness, and perfection can be difficult for anyone to digest, and this constant exposure to idealised versions of life can leave us questioning our worth and happiness.
+Even though we do it ourselves and know that the images we put up aren't the "real" story, we will struggle to acknowledge this when it comes to others.
 We don't stop to think, "maybe this isn't completely authentic" because we don't have the attention span or inclination to do that when there might be a funny animal video coming up...

 Am I not good enough?